 Find out more about postgraduate loans.

-If you are from outside the EU and none of the above applies to you, you will be eligible for International fee status.
+If you are from outside the UK and none of the above applies to you, you will be eligible for International fee status.
 Note that this fee status can apply to UK passport holders who are living abroad, although some exceptions apply.